Top 10 Leica Lenses for Soft Dreamy Portraits + 5 Tips for Zero Editing

 - Use paper towel to de-shine a persons skin if they don’t have powder

-- Look for natural reflectors to add fill light onto your subjects face
+- Look for natural reflectors to add fill light (eBook – Chapter 29)

 - Carry a reflector to add catchlights to the eyes (and fill if needed)

-- Aim to always carry a 90mm lens as some face shapes will thank you
+- Carry a 90mm lens as some face shapes will thank you (eBook – Chapter 12)

 Always inspiring, cheers Matt.